 Inflammation spreads from the rectum up through the sigmoid and descending colon.
 People suffer from bloody diarrhea, abdominal cramping, and pain on the left side, and quick weight loss.

-Acute severe UC
+5. Acute severe Colitis

 This is a very rare form of colitis.
 It affects the entire colon and causes severe pain, more diarrhea, bleeding, fever, and inability to eat.